frankvegadelgado/alma/README.md

 Downloading and Installing
 -----

-Install at least Python 2.7 or a greater version
+Install Python 3.0 or a greater version

 Download and Install the following Number Theory Library